deeplearning4j/deeplearning4j/lstm.md

 ## <a name="backpropagation">Backpropagation Through Time (BPTT)</a>

 Remember, the purpose of recurrent nets is to accurately classify sequential input.
 We rely on the backpropagation of error and gradient descent to do so.

-Backpropagation in feedforward networks moves backward from the final error through the outputs, weights and inputs of each hidden layer, assigning those weights responsibility for a portion of the error by calculating their partial derivatives -- ∂E/∂w, or the relationship between their rates of change -- which are then used by our learning rule, gradient descent, to adjust the weights in a way that decreases error.
+Backpropagation in feedforward networks moves backward from the final error through the outputs, weights and inputs of each hidden layer, assigning those weights responsibility for a portion of the error by calculating their partial derivatives -- *∂E/∂w*, or the relationship between their rates of change -- which are then used by our learning rule, gradient descent, to adjust the weights in a way that decreases error.

 Recurrent networks rely on an extension of backpropagation called [backpropagation through time](https://www.cs.cmu.edu/~bhiksha/courses/deeplearning/Fall.2015/pdfs/Werbos.backprop.pdf), or BPTT.
 Time, in this case, is simply expressed by a well-defined series of calculations, which is all backpropagation needs to work.

+Neural networks, whether they are recurrent or not, are simply nested composite functions like `f(g(h(x)))`.
+Adding a time element only extends the chain of functions for which we calculate derivatives with the chain rule.

 ## <a name="vanishing">Vanishing (and Exploding) Gradients</a>